 Significant or Chronic Health Conditions

-To promote wellness, District 301 encourages the development of individual health plans for students with significant or chronic health conditions.
-If your child has diabetes, asthma, allergies, or seizures, please complete the necessary forms located below.
+To promote wellness, Central 301 encourages the development of individual health plans for students with significant or chronic health conditions.
+If your child has asthma, allergies, or seizures, please complete the necessary forms located below.
 Contact your building nurse to develop an individualized plan for any other concerning conditions.
-For students with asthma, if an individual care plan is not received, the D301 Emergency Asthma Protocol will be followed.
+For students with asthma, if an individual care plan is not received, the Central 301 Emergency Asthma Protocol will be followed.

 State law mandates strict privacy rules.
 As a result, school personnel cannot contact a doctor, dentist, nurse, or pharmacist about a student, health records, or health exams unless the parent/guardian gives written consent.
-If desired, a consent form permitting communication between health care professionals and the school nurse can be provided to the school.
+If desired, a consent form permitting communication between health care professionals can be obtained in the school office.

 Absences and Illness